Drifted03/RPGBot1/README.md

 # RPGBot1
-This code belongs to <TEAM NAME UNDECIDED>.
+This code belongs to Pyfever.

 ==================================================================================================================
-                                            BATTLE BOT NOTES
+                                            RPG BOT NOTES

 - xp is only gained through PvP
 - leveling up increases attack and health